ds-wizard/guide/docs/index.rst

 Structure of the Guide
 ======================

-The guide sections are organized into three categories:
+The guide sections are organized into four categories:

+- **Getting Started** contains role-based workflows, practical examples, and quick operational guidance for people who want to become productive fast.
 - **About** contains an introduction to the Data Stewardship Wizard and its content to gain quick insight into how it works at a high level.
 - **Application** is structured the same way as |project_name|'s main menu to quickly find the relevant sections about how to use a specific part of the application.
 - **More** contains all additional information related to |project_name|, such as development roadmap, how to develop own content, or how to run own instance.